 3. Honours

-The winner (first ranked team) of each official team ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games
+The winner (first ranked team) of each official Junior and Senior team ranking of the FIE will be announced at the end of the Senior World Championships or Olympic Games

 F. NATIONS’ GRAND PRIX

 o.85.
 For the scale of points for the Nations’ Grand Prix at the World Championships and the Olympic Games, please refer to the Administrative Rules of the FIE.